-They currently offer servers in 26 different countries around the world.
-This is a small increase but the bulk of this VPN server network is in Europe, with a handful in North America, Asia, and an increase to four server locations in South America.
+But even now the bulk of this Tunnelbear server network is in Europe, with a handful in North America, Asia, and an increase to four server locations in South America.

-TunnelBear claims that their server network is growing all the time, but the increase in server locations is taking place at a snail's pace and this is another area where Tunnelbear has lots of room for improvement.
+TunnelBear claims that its server network is growing all the time, but the increase in server locations is still taking place at a snail's pace and this is another area where Tunnelbear has lots of room for improvement.

 Does Tunnelbear VPN use virtual servers?

-It's difficult to ascertain as to weather Tunnelbear makes use of virtual server locations or not.
+It's difficult to ascertain whether Tunnelbear makes use of virtual server locations or not.